 He observed that the variation of current in first wire also induce some current and the value of current he found by using a galvanometer.
 This current production in the second windings was due to flux linking in it that was coming from the first windings.
-After that, he found some other effect like he finds transients current in a wire when a magnet comes to that wire.
+After that, he found some other effect like he finds transient current in a wire when a magnet comes to that wire.
 In today’s post, we will have a look at work, applications, and some other parameters of this law.
 So let’s get started with what is Faraday’s Law.

 What is Faraday’s Law